jacobvarner/hoops-jacobvarner/_posts/2020-2-7-auburn-basketball-offensive-and-defensive-efficiencies-in-the-bruce-pearl-era-with-graphs.md

 Cliff Ellis where Auburn posted a 137.0 offensive efficiency, 84.3 defensive efficiency, and 52.7 net efficiency.

-The Florida game at home in the 26th game of the season was the second worst defensive performance of the Bruce Pearl era where Auburn gave up a miserable 140.7 points per 100 possessions.
+The Florida game at home in the 26th game of the season was the second-worst defensive performance of the Bruce Pearl era where Auburn gave up a miserable 140.7 points per 100 possessions.